Komaru-cats/WorldBorder-s-addon-for-BlazeandCave-s-Advancements-Pack/README.md

   - Use vanilla-version
   - For a new world: You can click the "Data Packs" option when creating a new world and select this datapack.
   - For an existing world: Paste it into World name/datapacks.
+    - Reload world

 ## Installing for bukkit server (peper)
 - ### Download and install datapack in the world
   - Use bukkit-version
   - Paste it into World name/datapacks.

-## When you are ready, click on the install button in the chat.
+  - Reload/start server

-  - ### Warning: the World Border of the world will become 1 block and the players will be teleported
+## Warning: the World Border of the world will become 1 block and the players will be teleported

 </p>
 If you have any questions, you can contact me at discord _Fedor_F#0001